To view pdf files (.pdf) you will need Adobe Reader. Download Adobe Reader Now

 On March 8th, 2017, Confucius Institute at San Diego State University (CISDSU) hosted the “Chinese Cooking: Baozi” event at SDSU’s Imperial Valley Campus.
 CISDSU Co-Director Professor Cunlu Zhang and Project Manager Ms. Anne Chu traveled from San Diego to Imperial Valley to support the program.
 The event was organized by Hanban teacher at IVC, Ms. Jianchun Ren.See More

 Over 30 Imperial Valley Campus students, staff, faculty and community members participated in this event.
-New Dean of Imperial Valley Campus, Professor Gregorio Ponce came to taste the delicious Baozi.
+The new Dean of Imperial Valley Campus, Professor Gregorio Ponce came to taste the delicious Baozi.
 Local media journalists reported and interviewed CISDSU about this event.

 Baozi, also called Chinese steamed buns, is a type of traditional dish for Chinese families.
 Ms. Ren prepared three types of fillings: pork, beef and carrots.
 The class started with chopping the vegetables and meat.
-Then, Ms. Ren introduced her secret recipes: when folding the wrapper, follow the same directions; the wrapper should be thicker in the middle and thinner on the outside; after steaming, let the Baozi rest for 3-5 minutes in the steamer.
+Then, Ms. Ren introduced her secret recipes: when folding the wrapper, fold in the same direction; the wrapper should be thicker in the middle and thinner on the outside; and after steaming, let the Baozi rest for 3-5 minutes in the steamer.
 Ms. Ren also demonstrated the techniques to students while giving her instructions.

 At the beginning of the meeting, Professor Zhang and Ms. Chu expressed their holiday wishes to the teachers.
 Then they discussed their preparation plan for the upcoming Chinese Bridge Competition.
-For the Competition, Hanban teachers play the roles to support students and to promote Chinese language.
-At the meeting, Professor Zhang also addressed that by having self-assessment, improving teaching techniques, and exchanging ideas with other teachers, they will become successful Chinese language teachers and fulfill their mission to promote Chinese culture overseas.
+For the Competition, Hanban teachers play the role of supporting students and promoting the Chinese language.
+At the meeting, Professor Zhang also addressed that by having self-assessments, improving teaching techniques, and exchanging ideas with other teachers, they will become successful Chinese language teachers and fulfill their mission to promote Chinese culture overseas.